nais/blog/content/posts/otel-from-0-to-100.md

       runtime: "java"
 ```

 When naiserator sees this field, it sets the required OpenTelemetry Operator annotations to get the correct OpenTelemetry configuration and agent according to the runtime.
 We currently support auto-instrumenting `java`, `nodejs` and `python`.
 This way, the developers don't have to worry about how to set up tracing in their applications, they just have to enable it in the manifest.
-This is a huge win for us! :rocket:
+This is a huge win for us! 🎉

 For many of our applications, this was all that was needed to get traces flowing.
 Developers can still add additional spans and attributes to their traces using the OpenTelemetry SDKs directly, or they can choose to disable auto-instrumentation and instrument their applications manually.